 You may enter the building through the front doors.
 Or you may enter the building through the doors on the left side of the building.
 Inside you will find a friendly face to welcome you and direct you where to go.

 At Kinney we welcome children in our services as it is a joy to see families worshiping together.
-We also provide child care (infant – 4yrs) during our service, along with Kinney Kids Hour (K – 5th grade) during the preaching portion of the service.
+We also provide child care (infant – 4yrs) during our service, along with Kinney Kids Time (K – 5th grade) during the preaching portion of the service.
 Children are dismissed for Kinney Kids Hour just before the sermon and a children's ministry worker will lead the children to their classroom.